KEDuran/employee_directory/README.md

 ## Final Output

-I have included a brief demo recording to show the applications functionality and responsiveness to difference mobile device sizes.
-The web application's deployed link on Heroku is the source link for this recording.
+I have included a brief demo recording to show the employee directory web application functionality and responsiveness.
+The web application's deployed link on Heroku is the source URL for this recording.

 Link to Demo Recording - [Link to Demo Recording](https://drive.google.com/file/d/1puFGZR_oq1ZtZh1j3uAdQW78V1MDF0qe/view?usp=sharing)